ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 The purpose of HTML filters is to remove elements from a document _before_ it is parsed by the browser.

+The syntax is similar to that of cosmetic filters, except that you must prefix your selector (CSS or procedural) with the character `^`:

     example.com##^.badstuff
     example.com##^script:has-text(7c9e3a5d51cdacfc)

+These HTML filters will cause the elements matching the selectors to be **removed from the streamed response data**, such that the browser will never know of their existence once it parses the modified response data.
+This makes it a powerful tool in uBO's arsenal.

 Currently only supported on Firefox 57+.